Summary

 Research Focus

-History of technology (including environmental management technologies, colonialism, and gender), environmental history, and their intersection (envirotech); environmental knowledge-making; environmental and technical expertise; conservation science, politics, and history.
+Environmental STS; environmental history, history of technology, and their intersection (envirotech); environmental humanities; environmental knowledge-making; environmental and technical expertise; conservation science, politics, and history.

 Publications